fmccarthy/class_DMDR/README.md

 The code can also be run through the python wrapper; an example usage is in the notebook notebooks/DMDR_example.ipynb .

+If you use this code in a publication, please cite the paper https://arxiv.org/abs/2210.14339 .

 Support
 -----------------------------------